constellation-app/constellation/CoreTableView/README.md

 The table view component provides a table that is linked to the currently active graph allowing the user to view the graph data in tabular form.

+The following is an outline of key concepts, functionality and code that will assist in understanding how this module works.

+---

 ## Table State

 This is the table state that is embeded in the graph attributes as "table_view_state".

 It holds the currently active state of the table.
 That includes

-* ** Selected Only Mode Active: ** This is a flag specifying if the table is currently in "Selected Only" mode.
+* **Selected Only Mode Active:** This is a flag specifying if the table is currently in "Selected Only" mode.
-* ** Element Type: ** This is the graph element type that the table is currently displaying, VERTEX or TRANSACTION.
+* **Element Type:** This is the graph element type that the table is currently displaying, VERTEX or TRANSACTION.
-* ** Visible Columns: ** This is the columns/graph attributes that are currently visible in the table
+* **Visible Columns:** This is the columns/graph attributes that are currently visible in the table

 The below sections provide more information on these properties.